 How to plan your travel to NZ and what will happen when you arrive.

 New Zealand’s borders are currently closed to almost all travellers to help stop the spread of COVID-19.
 Arrivals are required to undergo either managed isolation or quarantine for at least 14 days.

 Almost all travellers are legally required to have a voucher confirming their place in managed isolation before boarding their flight.
 This includes travellers returning from quarantine-free entry to Australia.
-Air passengers from the Cook Islands can resume quarantine-free travel into New Zealand from 21 January.
+Air passengers from the Cook Islands can travel quarantine-free into New Zealand.

 Advice for when you arrive in New Zealand, including what will happen if you arrive by air or sea.

 What you should, and shouldn’t, bring when you come to New Zealand.